-49. Panels will exercise their expert judgement in assessing the merits of each environment submission, and will not judge automatically in terms of the scale of research environment concerned.

-50. In assessing environment, the Panel will consider research environment in terms of vitality and sustainability, including its contribution to the vitality and sustainability of the wider discipline or research base.
-In forming the environment sub-profiles, the Panel will combine "overview" and "research strategy", and will assess the environment template sections as four components of equal weighting -

-- overview and research strategy - people (staffing strategy and staff development; and research students) - income, infrastructure and facilities - collaboration, contribution to the discipline or research base and esteem
+- 47. Panels will exercise their expert judgement in assessing the merits of each environment submission, and will not judge automatically in terms of the scale of research environment concerned. - 48.
+In assessing environment, the Panel will consider research environment in terms of vitality and sustainability, including its contribution to the vitality and sustainability of the wider discipline or research base.
+In forming the environment sub-profiles, the Panel will assess the environment template sections as four components of equal weighting as follows: - research and impact strategy, research integrity and research ethics - 25% - people and esteem 25% - income (e.g. grants received), infrastructure and facilities - 25% collaboration and contribution to the discipline or research base - 25%

-The Panel will use one or more of the five categories of quality level as specified in paragraphs 62-64 of the General Panel Guidelines for assessing each aspect within the environment element and by aggregating assessments of individual aspects to form an overall assessment for each environment submission.
+The Panel will use one or more of the five categories of quality level as specified in paragraphs 63-65 of the General Panel Guidelines for assessing each aspect within the environment element and by aggregating assessments of individual aspects to form an overall assessment for each UoA-level environment submission.

-51. The Health Sciences Panel provides the following amplifications to supplement the generic criteria for assessing research environment -

-- Vitality: the extent to which a unit provides an encouraging and facilitating environment for research, has an effective strategic plan, is engaged with the regional and international research community, is able to attract excellent postgraduate and postdoctoral researchers through a worldwide reputation. - Sustainability: vision for the future and investment in people and infrastructure and, where appropriate for the subject area, the extent to which activity is supported by a portfolio of research funding.

-52. The Panel will make an overall judgement about the vitality and sustainability of research environments, rather than assessing each criterion separately.
+- 49. The Health Sciences Panel provides the following amplifications to supplement the generic criteria for assessing research environment - vitality: the extent to which a unit supports a thriving and inclusive research culture for all staff and research students, that is based on a clearly articulated strategy for research and enabling its impact, is engaged with the local and international research and user communities and is able to attract excellent postgraduate and postdoctoral researchers through a worldwide reputation. - sustainability: the extent to which the research environment ensures the future health, diversity, wellbeing and wider contribution of the unit and the discipline(s), including investment in people and infrastructure, and the extent to which activity is supported by a continual portfolio of research funding. - 50.
+The Panel will make an overall judgement about the vitality and sustainability of research environments, rather than assessing each criterion separately.
 In assessing the environment element of submissions, the Panel will apply the criteria in terms of both the research environment within the submitting unit, and its participation in and contribution to the academic discipline and community of relevance to the UoA.

-Section E: Working Methods
+Section E : Working Methods